Pfam: History

-Pfam was founded in 1995 by Erik Sonhammer, Sean Eddy and Richard Durbin as a collection of commonly occurring protein domains that could be used to annotate the protein coding genes of multicellular animals.
+Pfam was founded in 1995 by Erik Sonnhammer, Sean Eddy and Richard Durbin as a collection of commonly occurring protein domains that could be used to annotate the protein coding genes of multicellular animals.
 One of its major aims at inception was to aid in the annotation of the C. elegans genome.
 The project was partly driven by the assertion in ‘One thousand families for the molecular biologist’ by Cyrus Chothia that there were around 1500 different families of proteins and that the majority of proteins fell into just 1000 of these.
 Counter to this assertion, the Pfam database currently contains 16,306 entries corresponding to unique protein domains and families.
 However, many of these families contain structural and functional similarities indicating a shared evolutionary origin (see Clans).

 A major point of difference between Pfam and other databases at the time of its inception was the use of two alignment types for entries: a smaller, manually checked seed alignment, as well as a full alignment built by aligning sequences to a profile hidden Markov model built from the seed alignment.
 This smaller seed alignment was easier to update as new releases of sequence databases came out, and thus represented a promising solution to the dilemma of how to keep the database up to date as genome sequencing became more efficient and more data needed to be processed over time.
 A further improvement to the speed at which the database could be updated came in version 24.0, with the introduction of HMMER3, which is ~100 times faster than HMMER2 and more sensitive.

 Because the entries in Pfam-A do not cover all known proteins, an automatically generated supplement was provided called Pfam-B. Pfam-B contained a large number of small families derived from clusters produced by an algorithm called ADDA.
 Although of lower quality, Pfam-B families could be useful when no Pfam-A families were found.
 Pfam-B was discontinued as of release 28.0, then reintroduced in release 33.1 using a new clustering algorithm, MMSeqs2.

 Pfam was originally hosted on three mirror sites around the world to preserve redundancy.
 However between 2012 and 2014, the Pfam resource was moved to EMBL-EBI, which allowed for hosting of the website from one domain (xfam.org), using duplicate independent data centres.
 This allowed for better centralisation of updates, and grouping with other Xfam projects such as Rfam, TreeFam, iPfam and others, whilst retaining critical resilience provided by hosting from multiple centres.

-Pfam has undergone a substantial reorganisation over the last two years to further reduce manual effort involved in curation and allow for more frequent updates.
+From circa 2014 to 2016, Pfam underwent a substantial reorganisation to further reduce manual effort involved in curation and allow for more frequent updates.
+Circa 2022, Pfam was integrated into InterPro at the European Bioinformatics Institute.